julianvollmer/node-websockets/doc/socket.md

     });

-The `head` event gives you basic information about what we are receiving but more than that it tells us when a new data frame is incoming.
+The `head` event gives you basic information about what we are receiving but more than that it tells us when a new frame is incoming.

 ### Event: 'done'